-This is the duration that the card was in a blocked state on the board.
+This is the duration for which the card was in a blocked state on the board.

-A card in SwiftKanban can be a user Story/ Defect or an Issue and represents a piece of work to be done.
+A card in SwiftKanban can be any work-item, a user Story/ Defect or an Issue or a mailer campaign, etc. and represents a piece of work to be done.

-Cumulative Flow Diagram (CFD) shows the count of cards in particular state/ lane for each day between a specified duration.
+Cumulative Flow Diagram (CFD) shows the count of cards in particular state/ lane for each day within a specified duration.

-Cycle time in SwiftKanban is computed as the time it takes for a card to move from the first lane of the Board (Typically termed ‘Ready’) to the archive state.
-It represents the time a bug/ feature took to get completed, from the time it was prioritized.
+Cycle time in SwiftKanban is computed as the time it takes for a card to move from the first lane of the Board (Typically termed ‘Ready’) to the Archive state.
+It represents the time a work-item took to get completed, from the time it was prioritized.

 Dashboard is the landing screen that you see when you log in to SwiftKanban.
 It can be personalized by adding an array of widgets available in the ‘Add Widget’ view.

-Lead time in SwiftKanban is computed as the time it takes for a card to move from the backlog state to the archive state i.e. the time when card was created to when it was archived.
-It represents the total time a bug/ feature took to get completed, including the waiting time in the backlog.
+Lead time in SwiftKanban is computed as the time it takes for a card to move from the Backlog state to the Archive state i.e. the time when the card was created to when it was archived.
+It represents the total time a work-item took to get completed, including the waiting time in the backlog.

-A story/ Defect or Issue’s owner is the person the who’s currently assigned to it.
-Anyone who “pull” a card from the backlog or any waiting lane and moves to working lane becomes the owner of the card in that lane.
-Such cards on which the user is owner are available in ‘My Inbox’ as well for quick reference.
+A story/ Defect or Issue’s owner is the person who’s currently assigned to it.
+Anyone who “pulls” a card from the backlog or any waiting lane and moves it to a working lane becomes the owner of the card in that lane.
+Such cards on which the user is the owner are available in ‘My Inbox’ as well for quick reference.

 Work can be organized in SwiftKanban under projects.
-Within a project, you can create backlog items( User Stories/ Defects/ issues), invite people to work with you and set up your own Kanban board.
+Within a project, you can create backlog items, invite people to work with you and set up your own Kanban board.

 Each User Story in SwiftKanban can be broken further into a list of To-Dos.
 One can mark the ‘Current State’ of to-do as ‘Completed’ once the task is over.
 As the to-dos for any user stories are completed, the % completion of the user story increases.
 To-dos are available in ‘My Inbox’ of any user for quick reference.

 Wait time in SwiftKanban is computed as the time any card was lying idle in any lane of type ‘Waiting’.
-It represents the time a bug/ feature was waiting to be pulled from the previous queue.
+It represents the amount of time a bug/ feature was waiting for to be pulled from the previous queue.

-A Work-In-Progress (WIP) limit is the limit set of the number of cards that can be worked on at any one time, in any lane.
+A Work-In-Progress (WIP) limit is the limit set on the number of cards that can be worked on at any given time, in any lane.
 This allows people to focus on what’s important and not switch too much between tasks (which creates waste).
 WIP limits can be set by clicking on the ‘Modify Process’ link on the Kanban board.

-Work time in SwiftKanban is computed as the time it takes for a card to move In and out of any lane of type ‘Working’.
-It represents the time a bug/ feature was worked upon, in any of the lanes.
+Work Time in SwiftKanban is computed as the time it takes for a card to enter and exit any lane of type ‘Working’.
+It represents the time a work-item was worked upon, in any of the lanes.